JRCSTU/CO2MPAS-TA/doc/glossary.rst

 Drive Mode
 ----------
     ``n_wheel_drive WLTP-H``
-        specify whether WLTP-H test is conducted on 2-wheel driving or 4-wheel driving.
-The default is 2-wheel drive.
+        specify whether the WLTP-H test is conducted on 2-wheel driving or 4-wheel driving.
+The default is a 2-wheel drive.

     ``n_wheel_drive NEDC-H``
          specify whether the NEDC-H test is conducted on 2-wheel driving or 4-wheel driving.
-The default is 2-wheel drive.
+The default is a 2-wheel drive.

 Technologies